 In what ways is the work of religious thought offered by postmodern theologies also a work of political thought?

-Can these theologies open theoretical and practical possibilities for collective resistance and for social, political, economic and ecological transformation?
+Can postmodern theologies open theoretical and practical possibilities for collective resistance and for social, political, economic and ecological transformation?

 Why do so many strains of the postmodern religious conversation (death of God theologies, postsecular philosophies, radical theologies, and emergent church practices) – despite emphases on the other – tend to be dominated by white male voices that are usually from significant privilege?
 And what might these postmodern theologies learn from theological traditions that more often place questions of power and politics at their centre, such as liberation, feminist, queer, and postcolonial theologies?